 A 1-ounce serving of pretzels contains 109 calories and about 1 gram of fat, of which almost none is saturated fat.
-That same serving of pretzels, however, doesn't supply much in the way of energy-boosting protein with just 2.8 grams per ounce.
-A healthy snack should include a good amount of protein, because it fills your stomach and provides a burst of energy that will last until your next meal.
+That same serving of pretzels, however, doesn't supply much in the way of protein with just 2.8 grams per ounce.
+A healthy snack should include a good amount of protein, because it keeps you feeling full until your next meal.
 An ounce of pretzels also supplies 0.9 gram of fiber, which is only about 3 to 5 percent of the 20 to 30 grams of fiber adults should have each day, according to the Harvard School of Public Health.

 Vitamin and Mineral Lowdown

-One ounce of pretzels contains 1.55 milligrams of iron, a nutrient that helps your body make red blood cells and helps maintain your energy.
+One ounce of pretzels contains 1.55 milligrams of iron, a nutrient that's essential for making red blood cells .
 That amount translates to 19 percent of the 8 milligrams of iron men need each day and 9 percent of the 18 milligrams women need on a daily basis.
 That same ounce of pretzels also contains 1.7 milligrams of niacin, a nutrient that helps your body turn food into energy.
 That's 12 percent of the 14 milligrams women need each day and 11 percent of the 16 milligrams men require on a daily basis.
 An ounce of pretzels provides you with small amounts of magnesium, potassium and vitamin E, as well.